chadha-sridi/TARA/README.md

 # TARA
 Threat Assessment and Remediation Analysis is a threat modeling methodology used to identify and assess cyber vulnerabilities and select the effective countermeasures in mitigating those vulnerabilities.
-TARA is part of a MITRE portfolio of systems security engineering.
+TARA is part of a <b>MITRE</b> portfolio of systems security engineering.
 <p>You can find more details about it at this link: https://www.mitre.org/news-insights/publication/threat-assessment-and-remediation-analysis-tara </p>
 <h2>Threat modeling</h2>
 Threat modeling is of capital importance in building secure systems and applications.
 It's a process that's continuously carried out throughout the different phases of the system's lifecycle.